mg126e/Project_Backend/design/concepts/MilestoneMap/MilestoneMap.md

    *              title: String, description: String, addedBy: User, photoFileId?: File):
    *              (milestone: Milestone)
    *
-   * @requires milestoneMap exists and addedBy is one of the two users
+   * @requires milestoneMap exists and addedBy is a member of the map
    * @effects adds a new milestone pin to the shared map */ async addMilestone(